-A request to escalate to Stage 3 must be made to the Clerk, via the school office postmaster@hayes.bromley.sch.uk, within 10 school days of receipt of the Stage 2 response.
+A request to escalate to Stage 3 must be made to the Clerk, via the school office postmaster@hayes.bromley.sch.uk within 10 school days of receipt of the Stage 2 response.
+Requests received outside of this time frame will only be considered if exceptional circumstances apply.